 my fascination with texture and tactility of objects had been developed from the time i was a child. i was exposed to nature in a way that illuminated both the beauty and the grotesque in the world around me. in many ways, i have been trained to observe the natural world with from the inside out as much as i was taught to marvel in the relationships between the microscopic and macroscopic. as a daughter of a scientist, we regularly looked at the world through microscopes, telescopes, and kaleidoscopes. the shifts in experiencing the world through different lenses created a sense of awe and curiosity i am forever eager to experience. it is the excitement of being a child, infused with a visceral sense of wonder and awe

-these small scale works are an exploration of where object and painting meet, and the shifting relationship between light and texture. inspired, in part, by holographic images, they reveal the interplay between different color fields on a dynamic topographical surface, which showcase the dance between shadow and light.
+these small scale works are an exploration of where object and painting meet, and the shifting relationship between light and texture. inspired, in part, by holographic images, they reveal the interplay between different color fields on a dynamic topographical surface.

 in exploring the boundaries of surfaces and textures, these works represent the fullest expression in a 3-dimensional object space. these sculptures capture a combination of tension and energy in form and color, that is an emblematic aspect in my work.